geckoprojects-org/org.gecko.graphql/README.md

 class Person {
 	attribute id: String[1] {id};
 	attribute name : String[1];
-	property addres : Address[1]:
+	property address : Address[1];
 	property relatives : Person[*];
 }
 ```

 The data model is highly recursive and can look in the end like a graph because an ``` Address ``` can have ```Person```s living there, that have in turn relatives that can have addresses with persons living there and so forth.

 In REST it could look as follows: